 Whether you are a medical staff applicant or a medical staff member, you are entitled to certain basic rights.
 These rights include the right to be represented by counsel, the right to present evidence, and often the right to a fair and impartial hearing with the ability to call witnesses and cross-examine witnesses.

-For more than 30 years, we at Chapman Law Group have focused solely on clients and matters within the healthcare sector.
-We work with physicians, pain management specialists, nurses and nurse practitioners, and other licensed healthcare professionals in Michigan (including the Detroit, Ann Arbor, Grand Rapids, Dearborn and Troy areas), Florida (Miami, Tampa, Jacksonville, West Palm Beach, Orlando and other regions), and nationally.
+For 35 years, we at Chapman Law Group have focused solely on clients and matters within the healthcare sector across the U.S. We work with physicians, pain management specialists, nurses and nurse practitioners, and other licensed healthcare professionals across the U.S.

 Prior Standards Pursuant to the Section 218(b) Protecting Access to Medicare Act, which amended Title XVIII of the Social Security Act, the Center for Medicare